dougalrea/take-home-test-platform-engineer/Submission/solution.md

 ## 2. Questions for stakeholders
 - Are there any resources either within kubernetes or the AWS account as a whole which must be retained beyond account decommissioning?
 Eg any application/node logs, cloudtrail event histories, config maps etc...
 Or can the AWS account be nuked in its entirety either immediately or after a cool-down window when decommissioned?
 - Metaflow DB, S3 buckets, cloudwatch log groups aren't visible in this codebase, do any of them require retention beyond decommissioning?
 - partner4 tfvars features a `metaflow_db_snapshot_identifier` - was this a final snapshot of the DB before decommissioning, was it generated automatically or manually, and where is it stored?
-Does this prevent shut down of the account?
-This
+Does this prevent shut down of the account or will it be exported to another account?

 ## 3. Technical Solution Proposal